telefonicaid/fiware-livedemoapp/README.md

 * get-cep-singleton.py: pretty-prints the attributes of the CEP singleton entity.
 It relies on query-cep-singleton.sh script, which encapsulates the actual NGSI request issued to Orion Context Broker.

-* cep-start.sh, cep-stop.sh: use them to start/stop CEP
+* cep-start.sh, cep-stop.sh, cep-status.sh: use them to start/stop CEP or report its status

 * clear-cep-singleton.sh: clears the CEP singleton entity, setting all its attributes with the value passed as argument.
 ```